spacetelescope/jwst/docs/jwst/stpipe/devel_step.rst

 2. Explicitly by specifying the parameter `save_results`

-3. Explicitly by specifying a file name with the paremeter `output_file`
+3. Explicitly by specifying a file name with the parameter `output_file`

 In all cases, the file, or files, is/are created with an added suffix